Trevorcdn/BR-Helper/README.md

 # ToDo
-~Alphabet sort the list
+~Alphabet sort the list**
-~Make the list have unique entries
+~Make the list have unique entries**
+~When copied there are unwanted newlines at the beginning of the list.
+Find a way to remove them.